TheJebForge/mini-tardis-computercraft-bridge/README.md

 - `scripts/tardisServer.lua` - put this script on a computer inside of the TARDIS, rename it to `startup.lua`, change modem channels found on top of the file if there's multiple people playing.
 Computer must have TARDIS Computer Interface next to it and optionally ender modem if you want to use remote
-- `scripts/tardisRemote.lua` - put this script on a pocket computer with ender modem
+- `scripts/tardisRemote.lua` - put this script on a pocket computer with ender modem, change channels if needed in the file
 - `scripts/gpsHost.lua` - build a GPS constellation with wired modems and ender modems, put info about your modems on top of the file and set which dimension the constellation is in.
 Rename script to `startup.lua`